 Actually, their name means ‘little wasps’ in Italian.
 Frequently in commissioned paintings, the family crest of the patron would be included in the painting.
 It is believed by some experts that instead of painting the crest in the upper right corner, Botticelli decided to incorporate a natural element that would serve the same purpose.
 Hence, there is a wasps nest hanging beside Mar’s head, a nod to his patron and a bit of a visual joke.

-We sometimes think of Renaissance art as being very serious, but in this painting we see fun and humor.
+We sometimes think of Renaissance art as being very serious, but in Botticelli’s Venus and Mars we see amusement and humor.
 The satyrs, the snoring Mars, and the fairly disinterested Venus combine to create a painting of great beauty and a light atmosphere of fun.

 Even though this painting shows the couple just after making love, Venus appears very demure and chaste, while Mars sprawls on the ground naked.
 This is another point in favor of believing this painting was a wedding gift.
 During this time it was believed that if a young bride (who would be chaste) gazed on male beauty she would be more likely to have male children or an heir, the goal of most Renaissance marriages.